laxmantrades/devConnectify/readme.md

 ## Difference between PATCH and PUT

+- Patch means updating a specific field while if we use put to change all the things in bulk.
+If we did not write any fields to update then it will write null itself

 ## API - Updated a user

 ## Explored the Mongoose Documention for Model methods

 ## What are options in a Model.findOneAndUpdate method, explore more about it

 - findOneAndUpdate will find by any of the field given and will update

 ## API - Update the user with email ID

+## Explore the Mongoose Documention for Model methods

+## What are options in a Model.findOneAndUpdate method, explore more about it
+-  We have runvalidators options

+## API - Update the user with email ID

+## Explore schematype options from the documention

+## add required, unique, lowercase, min, minLength, trim

+## Add default

+## Create a custom validate function for gender

+## Improve the DB schema - PUT all appropiate validations on each field in Schema

+## Add timestamps to the userSchema

+## Add API level validation on Patch request & Signup post api

+## DATA Sanitizing - Add API validation for each field

+## Install validator

+## Explore validator library funcation and Use vlidator funcs for password, email, photoURL

+## NEVER TRUST req.body

+## Validate data in Signup API

+## Install bcrypt package

+## Create PasswordHash using bcrypt.hash & save the user is excrupted password

+## Create login API

+## Compare passwords and throw errors if email or password is invalid